oneapi-src/level-zero-spec/scripts/sysman/PROG.rst

    consumption over a whole card.
 2. Package-level - Power domains defined at this level monitor & control power consumption over a single physical package on a card.
-3. Tile-level - Power domains defined at this level monitor & control power consumption over a single tile within a package.
+3. Stack-level - Power domains defined at this level monitor & control power consumption over a single stack within a package.

 Devices can be located in various platforms such as server, workstation, desktop, mobile, etc...
 These platforms can be characterized as being either: